About m² (Michael)

 Portrait of Michael Murdza

-I have led product work across enterprise software, data, messaging and platform environments, but the through line has always been the same: helping growing companies build better products, make smarter decisions and avoid expensive mistakes.
+I've led product work across enterprise software, data, messaging and platform environments.
+The through line has always been the same: help growing companies build better products, make smarter decisions and avoid expensive mistakes.

 The personal mark I use, m², comes from a long-standing nickname based on my initials, MM.
-And yes, azDrum is my last name backward.
-I first used it in my early freelance years, building interactive CD-ROMs and tradeshow kiosks for education and big pharma & telco clients in my Jersey backyard.
-I later recycled it for my MFA thesis work at SCAD, it grew an improperly used umlaut and was used to explore branding, recall and audience response.
-And when it came time to pick a name for my consultancy, recycling it yet again was a lot easier than coming up with something more pretentious. azDrum (pronounced “oz-drum”) has stayed with me because it is personal, memorable and still feels like me.
+And yes, azDrum is my last name spelled backwards, pronounced "oz-drum" because "az" felt wrong and I was apparently making editorial decisions about my own name.
+I first used it in my early freelance years, making CD-ROMs and tradeshow kiosks for big pharma and telco clients out of my Jersey backyard.
+I later recycled it for my MFA thesis work at SCAD, where I explored branding, recall and audience response.
+When it came time to name the consultancy, recycling it again was a lot easier than coming up with something more pretentious (not that I didn't try).

 Michael Murdza Founder, azDrum Solutions